Behind the Software Q&A with Apptegic CEO Karl Wirth

 Think about the ways in which you use your email client, or any other service you access through the internet.
 Which tools or views do you access most often?
 Which ones do you avoid like the plague.
 More and more software developers are realizing this kind of data can let them personalize their customer service experience to a highly granular degree.
-We talked to Apptegic CEO Karl Wirth to find about how he and co-founder and CTO Greg Hinkle are converting that raw data into actionable intelligence.
+During our Q&A with Apptegic, we spoke with CEO Karl Wirth about how he and co-founder and CTO Greg Hinkle are converting that raw data into actionable intelligence.

 What was the inspiration for you and Greg [Hinkle] to start Apptegic?